medienhaus/medienhaus-frontend/src/assets/data/faq.md

 Public rooms on the other hand are, like the name suggest, public visible and can be seen in the `explore` tab.
 Public rooms should only be created if a strong incentive is given, that access to the information in these rooms should be publicly available.

-Since in most cases a private room is enough, we choose to regulate the creation of public rooms by needing a request that can be found here.
+For most cases private rooms are sufficient, which is why we regulate the creation of public rooms.
+If you still think you need a publicly available room you can request one here.

 To create a private room find the `+` button on the left side in the navigation column besides “Rooms”.
 Give it a name and a topic.